Daiz/cutlass/README.md

 var script2 = new ass.Script(rawAss2);

-// for this script, we want to move all with the style "Sign" to the top. var signs = [];
+// for this script, we want to move all lines with the style "Sign" to the top.
+// `script.events` is a plain JS array, so we can use them our purpose here. var signs = [];
 var dialogue = [];
 for (var i = 0, len = script2.events.length; i < len; ++i) {